 Undergraduate Program - Scholarships

-The Department of Wildlife Ecology, Fisheries, and Conservation Biology awards approximately $48,000 in scholarship support to approximately 35 undergraduate students each year based on academic achievement and/or financial need.
+The Department of Wildlife, Fisheries, and Conservation Biology awards approximately $48,000 in scholarship support to approximately 35 undergraduate students each year based on academic achievement and/or financial need.
 The College of Natural Sciences, Forestry, and Agriculture provides additional scholarship support as does the University of Maine.
-For most Department of Wildlife Ecology, Fisheries, and Conservation Biology scholarships, students apply in January/February once they are matriculated.
+For most Department of Wildlife, Fisheries, and Conservation Biology scholarships, students apply in January/February once they are matriculated.

 Note: Scholarships amounts are subject to change annually.